 In terms of popularity, Shopify is the perhaps the biggest platform out there for small, medium, and large businesses alike.
 If you are looking for the widest variety of apps, add-ons, and plugins, then Shopify is a great choice for your online shop.

 - Very budget-friendly starter plan

 - Professional themes

-- Has a variety of apps and add-ons to extend functionality
+- Has a variety of apps and add-ons to extend the eCommerce functionality

 - Limited customizations